sparvu/data-recorders/README.md

 * Conservative in CPU and memory usage on different architectures
 * Easy to change or add new data recorders to collect new data
 * Runs without human intervention, easy to detect data transmission problems
-* Fetch data from any system, device, sensor with support for multi-industry
+* Fetch data from any system, device, sensor with support for different industries
-* Full control with no complicated licenses for further developments
+* Full control with no complicated licenses for further development
 * [See more](docs/features.md)

 # Supported Industries